Frequently Asked Questions about Graduate Staff Fee Remissions

 Due Date: When is the fee remission form due?

-Fee remission forms are due in the Graduate Studies office no later than two weeks after the student employment start date each semester.
+Fee remission forms are due in the Graduate Education office no later than two weeks after the student employment start date each semester.

 Where to submit the form?